 - 1. Tim provided the board with the explanation that recommendations from the LSOHC council to the legislature were changed due to an increase in the states budget forcast.
 Each council member received an additional over \$900K to allocate to their projects.
 Saxhaug appropriated his funding to every project evenly, and Jamie Becker-Finn appropriated her allocation to the MHHCP project.
 This increased the allocation from \$3.375M to \$4.310M. - 2.
 Tim discussed MN Traditions and how he is branching out with the Top 0 counties to seek funding from other sources.
 He believes he will meet the budgeted \$70K which will yield anywhere from 6K-8K followers on Facebook. - 3.
 Tim held a meeting with state DNR staff to work on developing an MOU between the DNR and MHB to implement signage on DNR administered accesses.
 He said it is crucial since many accesses across the 400 miles are DNR administered.
 He said that he developed an MOU with counties and cities already and included a maintenance and upkeep plan.
 Commissioners asked if this plan is in perpetuity and Tim replied "no" because entities don't want these costs passed on to them that long.
 He said that if the entity believes in 10 or 15 years that it is still valuable, they will replace it because the cost is minimal.
 Discussion ensued about sign quality, and Tim assured them that this is fade resistant and high quality signage.
-It was asked if there was any discussion with federal agencies about this, and Tim replied that this will begin once the low hanging fruit is implemented.
-Tim continued the discussion and said that he held a meeting with outfitters in Crow Wing and Morrison to find out what accesses are being used most by people living outside the county.
+It was asked if there was any discussion with federal agencies about this, and Tim replied that the held a meeting with outfitters in Crow Wing and Morrison to find out what accesses are being used most by people living outside the county.
 They provided him information about what sites to sign first because of their use and popularity.
 One outfitter noticed the signs in palisade and was pleased that our organization did this.